 I undertook extensive training at the internationally renowned College of Integrated Chinese Medicine in Reading, where I studied for four years to gain a Bsc (Hons) in Acupuncture and was granted a Licentuate of Acupuncture.
 There are several styles of acupuncture, I use and integrated approach of Traditional Chinese Medicine (TCM) and 5-element acupuncture together.
 This allows me to care for my patients holistically (treating the whole of them); physically, mentally and emotionally.

 I continue to build on my training through Continued Professional Development, attending additional training, seminars and conferences.
 I attend on-going professional clinical supervision sessions to help me reflect on my practice and grow as a practitioner.
-I have done further training to become a Facial Enhancement Acupuncturist.

 I am a member of the British Acupuncture Council which is the largest regulatory body for acupuncturists in the UK.
 I am upheld by their strict professional code of conduct and safe practices.
 I am on a voluntary register that has been accredited by the Professional Standards Authority.

 I am licensed to practise by Sedgemoor district council and South Somerset district council; I have a Certificate of Registration to carry on the practice of Acupuncture.
 I am on the data protection register.